Medical Conditions

 Disabled Facilities Grant (DFG)

-Financial support it available to people with an amputation.
+Financial support is available to people with an amputation.
 A DFG is provided by the local authority to install home lifts, ramps, accessible baths/showers and other accessible adaptions in the home.
 These are provided with the aim of enabling disabled adults and children to lead more independent lives whilst supporting families and carers.
 Part of the Better Care Fund (BCF), a DFG is available in England, Wales and Northern Ireland, (in Scotland its equivalent is an equipment and adaptations grant).

-Notes from our resident Occupational Therapist:
+Notes from our resident Occupational Therapist, Stuart Barrow

 “Adjusting to life after an amputation isn’t an easy task.
 With the intensive physical theory needed, the relearning basic skills and the loss of independence can have a massive impact mentally.
 Any home adaptions that can increase independence can make the process significantly easier.”

-Pete Kilburn Case Study
+Case Study

 Read Mr Quan’s Customer Story here – this link will open in a separate window.